Bedrule Castle: Bedrule and the Turnbulls at war

 On 8 November 1511, James IV of Scotland came to do justice in the Rule Valley.
 He captured several leading members of the Turnbull family and took them to Jedburgh.
 They submitted to the king with naked swords in their hands and withies about their neck.
 They were sent as prisoners to be warded in distant castles.
+In 1516, the Turnbulls joined Lord Home to rebel against Regent Albany.

+The young James V issued a remission or pardon in November 1516 which names several members of the Turnbull family.

 In July 1544, during the war now known as the Rough Wooing, Bedrule and 15 or 16 other steads or farms were burnt by Master Clefforth and English soldiers with men from Tynedale and Redesdale.
 The raiding party took 300 cattle and 600 sheep from the Rule valley and captured three field cannon called "basses" from the Laird of Ferniehirst.

 On 16 September 1545 Bedrule Castle was attacked by the English again.
 Lord Hertford reported that "I sent forth a good band to the number of 1500 light horsemen in the leading of me [and] Sir Robert Bowes, with from 5 a.m. till 3 p.m., forayed along the waters of Tyvyote and Rowle, 6 or 7 miles beyond Jedburgh, and burnt 14 or 15 towns and a great quantity of all kinds of corn".
 This English incursion was a response to the Scottish victory at the battle of Ancrum Moor back in February 1545.